vpsg-research/LIDMark/README.md

 # Train on 256x256 resolution
 python main.py train_distortions --res 256
 ```
 **Stage 2:** Fine-tuning on Deepfake Manipulations.
 Building upon the pre-trained weights from Stage 1, this stage further optimizes the model to survive aggressive facial manipulations.
-The framework is fine-tuned against a diverse set of deepfake generators to ensure the LIDMark remains retrievable after identity swapping or reenactment.
+The framework is fine-tuned against a diverse set of deepfake generators to ensure the LIDMark remains retrievable after identity swapping or reenactment.<br>
 **Note:** Ensure the pre-trained checkpoints from Stage 1 are available in the `./weights/<res>_152/checkpoints_distortions/` directory before initiating this stage.
 ```
 # Fine-tune on 128x128 resolution